suss-vli/faq/index.md

 ## About vlisupport@suss.edu.sg

-Dear students, vlisupport is a **tech support service** for Virtual Lab and Vocareum technical queries.
+Dear Students, vlisupport is a **tech support service** for Virtual Lab and Vocareum technical queries.

 We **CANNOT** assist with: